San Diego, California

 The weather is great all year-round.
 Summer (Jun–Aug) is warm and is the peak travel period.
 Winter (Dec–Feb) is as mild, ranging from 10-19c degrees.

-Hiring a car in San Diego is easy, and I highly recommend AVIS.
+Hiring a car California is easy, and I highly recommend AVIS.
 We drove from Los Angeles down to San Diego, which gave us the luxury of not only making day trips from San Diego, but it also allowed us to then drive to Las Vegas.

 Go San Diego Card